abdollahzakeri/WhisperNet/README.md

 The Siamese network uses the triplet loss function :
 `L(A,P,N)=max⁡(0,D(A,P)-D(A,N)+margin)`
 where `D(x,y)` is the distance metric used to calculate the distance between x and y. *L2 distance* or *(1 – cosine similarity)* can be used as the distance metric.
 The margin term represents the minimum required distance between `D(A,P)` and `D(A,N)`.
 The architecture of the used Siamese network is represented below:

 ![siamese](https://github.com/ab2llah/WhisperNet/raw/main/siamese.png "siamese")

+The siamese network is consisted of three identical embedding networks which produce representation vectors for the anchor, positive, and negative input data.
+During the process of training, the network learns to maximize the distance between the anchor and negative embeddings while minimizing the distance between anchor and positive embeddings simultaneously.